 Currently, there are three Cable Car Lines in service.
-The Powell-Mason, the Powell-Hyde and the California Line.
+The Powell-Mason, the Powell-Hyde, and the California Line.

-Powell-Hyde Street Line starts at Hyde and Beach streets located near the Hyde Street Pier.
-From there it goes straight up the hill (a 21% slope) to Lombard street.
-If you have purchased an All Day Passport, feel free to get off the Cable Car and walk up and down the "Crookedest Street in the World".
-On your journey to the end of the line at Powell Street, you will see one of the most scenic neighborhoods, Russian Hill, in the city.
+The Powell-Hyde Street Line starts at Hyde and Beach Streets located near the Hyde Street Pier.
+From there it goes straight up the hill (a 21% slope) and continues to Lombard Street.
+If you have purchased an All Day Passport, feel free to get off the Cable Car and walk up and down the "Crookedest Street in the World."
+On your journey to the end of the line at Powell Street, you will see Russian Hill, one of the most scenic neighborhoods in the city.

-TO RETURN FROM POWELL-MARKET STREET TURNAROUND: Both the Powell-Mason and the Powell-Hyde street Cable Cars have their turnarounds at Powell-Market Street.
+TO RETURN FROM POWELL-MARKET STREET TURNAROUND: Both the Powell-Mason and the Powell-Hyde Street Cable Cars have their turnarounds at Powell-Market Street.
 Be sure to hop on the Cable Car that is going on the line you want.
 Look for the small plaque on the front of the car that states the ending destination.
 Also, the Powell-Mason line will have a yellow destination sign, and the Powell-Hyde will have a maroon destination sign.

-Basic Rules of the Ride:
+Basic Rules of the Ride

 The conductors can make change for up to $20.